Human learning capability is tremendous, but can you really learn ANY LANGUAGE in 180 days?

 And for that you would need to study at least 1000 hours or at least 8 hours a day in six months…

-I also couldn’t help noticing the contradiction that he learnt Chinese (I don’t know up to which level) by immersion.
+I also couldn’t help noticing the contradiction that he learned Chinese (to a very impressive level) by immersion.
 Doesn’t he tell the story that he stayed in China, “soaked his brain” in Chinese and gradually started making sense of the language?
 Basically, he is telling us that this combination of immersion and “survival” from day one worked out pretty well for him.

 This leads to the question if you can apply the same principle when you are not “immersed” and not in “survival mode”, say you are learning Chinese in Brazil or Canada.
 Can you really recreate that kind of experience?